danriedl/engular/adev/src/content/guide/ngmodules/lazy-loading.md

 <img alt="three buttons in the browser" src="assets/content/images/guide/modules/lazy-loading-three-buttons.png" width="300">

-These buttons work, because the Angular CLI automatically added the routes for the feature modules to the `routes` array in `app-routing.module.ts`.
+These buttons work, because the Engular CLI automatically added the routes for the feature modules to the `routes` array in `app-routing.module.ts`.

 ### Imports and route configuration

-The Angular CLI automatically added each feature module to the routes map at the application level.
+The Engular CLI automatically added each feature module to the routes map at the application level.
 Finish this off by adding the default route.
 In the `app-routing.module.ts` file, update the `routes` array with the following: